SimDeveloper-cripto/lasd_libraries_v2/README.md

 - A* Search Algorithm for std::pair<>
 - PostOrder Map() and Fold() (both Bfs and Dfs)
+- Bfs starting from a std::set<> (both Map and Fold)

 New Data Structures I want to add:

 - Doubly Linked List
 - Priority Queue

+Todo:

+- For now, the library does not Init() the Graph before applying the A* Search.

 ## Tutorial: Code your personal test